 Students in this online criminal justice degree apply what they learn in the classroom and learn from experts during internships at prestigious agencies such as the ATF, U.S. Marshals Service, Secret Service, and FBI.
 SEMO’s online programs rank among U.S. News & World Report’s best in the nation, factoring in graduation rates, indebtedness, and career services.

 Admission to the BS in criminal justice requires a minimum cumulative 2.0 GPA for transfer students, and the SAT or ACT is optional for freshmen.
 All online learners pay the same tuition regardless of where they live.

 Southeast Missouri State University is regionally accredited by the Higher Learning Commission (HLC).

 Choosing an Online Bachelor’s in Criminal Justice Studies Program

 With so many options, it can be difficult to choose a program.
-Students should carefully review factors like tuition cost, scholarships, location, program format, and program length.
+Students should review factors like tuition costs, scholarships, location, program format, and program length.

 Students interested in certain aspects of criminal justice should seek an online criminal justice program with a concentration in that area.
 Specializations allow students to tailor their education to their personal interests and long-term career goals.
 Specializations for a criminal justice degree online include criminology, legal studies, and human services.
-Students may also earn specializations in cutting-edge fields like homeland security, which studies terrorism and national defense, or cybercrime, which prepares students for careers in digital forensics.
+Students may also earn specializations in cutting-edge fields like homeland security, which considers terrorism and national defense or cybercrime and prepares students for careers in digital forensics.

 What Will I Learn in an Online Bachelor’s in Criminal Justice Program?